 When it comes to the solutions and applications being purchased, an emerging trend across the healthcare industry is to downsize what’s in the corporate data centers themselves and move as many applications as possible to the cloud.

-The cloud, seen as a disruptor in the industry today, has become attractive as an agile solution to reduce operational challenges and costs alike.
+The cloud, seen as a disruptor in the industry today, has become attractive as an agile healthcare reform information technology solution to reduce operational challenges and costs alike.
 A cloud-enabled solution is not just an attractive factor that healthcare buyers are looking for today, but more often than not, a necessary one.

 “If a vendor solution isn’t cloud-enabled, if a vendor solution is not easily consumed, either by the technician supported or the end user, they find themselves in a really difficult position getting in the door.”Former VP Data Center Services at McKesson